txeto90/PetjadesApp/README.md

 ### Installation

 - Clone this repository to your local machine using `https://github.com/txeto90/PetjadesApp.git`
-- Upgrade your SDK version to 29.
+- Import and sync gradle project.

 ### Dependencies
 - <a href="https://github.com/sayyam/carouselview">CarouselView v0.1.5</a>